keboola/connection-docs/components/extractors/database/postgresql/index.md

 of all schemas.
 After that snapshot is complete, the connector continuously captures row-level changes that insert, update, and delete database content and that were committed to a PostgreSQL database.

-**NOTE** The component abstracts the underlying Debezium connector configuration and provides a simplified interface for the user.
-This means that only subset of the Debezium connector capabilities are exposed to the user.
+***NOTE:** The component abstracts the underlying Debezium connector configuration and provides a simplified interface for the user.
+This means that only a subset of the Debezium connector capabilities are exposed to the user.*

-### Publication creation
+### Publication Creation

-The connector requires user with `rds_replication` role.
+The connector requires a user with the `rds_replication` role.
 To enable a user account other than the master account to initiate logical replication, you must grant the account the rds_replication role.
 For example,
 ```sql